-The standard RECOMMENDED HITCH BALL HEIGHT for your Airstream is 18 " on all models.
-If you plan long trips with the trailer heavily loaded you should check your trailer, after loading, to determine the optimum height.
+The standard RECOMMENDED HITCH BALL HEIGHT for your Airstream is listed in the "Specifications" section of this manual.
+If you plan long trips with the trailer heavily loaded, you should check your trailer, after loading, to determine the optimum height.
 To check, park the trailer on a level surface and crank the front jack up or down until the measurement from the frame to the ground is the same front and rear.
 Measure from the ground to the upper surface of the hitch ball coupler.
 Add one inch to this figure when setting the ball height on the tow vehicle to allow for the suspension settling under the added weight.